bisnad/MotionAnalysis/ClusteringInteractive/README.md

 #### Default Mocap File

-When the software starts, it automatically reads an example motion capture file that is located in the ClusteringInteractive/data/mocap folder.
-An alternative  mocap file can be read when the software starts.
-To read a different mocap file during software startup, the following source code in the file clustering_interactive.py has to be modified:
+When the tool starts, it automatically reads an example motion capture file that is located in the ClusteringInteractive/data/mocap folder.
+An alternative  mocap file can be read when the tool starts.
+To read a different mocap file during tool startup, the following source code in the file clustering_interactive.py has to be modified:

 ```
 mocap_file_path = "data/mocap"